ahenriet/mozzaik365-frontend-technical-test/doc/review/meme-feed-code-review.md

 ### Nice-to-have feature
 I added error toasts for when a comment creation fails and when a meme creation fails.
-I also added a success toast on meme creation (very nice-to-have but costs almost zero).
+I also added a warning toast when trying to create a meme without a picture or a description, and a success toast on meme creation (very nice-to-have but costs almost zero).